If you subdivide and then sell off a part of your existing section, you only need to pay tax in certain circumstances.

-- you do not have a pattern of buying and selling properties
+- You do not have a pattern of buying and selling properties.

-- you did not buy the undivided section with an intention of selling part or all of the property.
+- You did not buy the undivided section with an intention of selling part or all of the property.

 If you buy a property intending to subdivide and sell off some or all of the sections, the profit from the sale of those sections is taxable.
 This also applies if you buy several already subdivided sections intending to sell them.

-If you are associated with someone who is in the property industry
+Associated with someone in the property industry

 Non-minor subdivisions started within 10 years